Posted on 24 Jul 2024

 1. Report the injury to your employer

-You need to notify your employer in writing about your injury as soon as possible and before a certain time limit.
+You need to notify your employer in writing about your work injury as soon as possible and before a certain time limit.
 Importantly, the exact time limit that applies depends on which state you’re in:

 StateTime limits